Gin-Quin/Mopus/README.md

 ## Additional notes

 ### Speed and minification
-Mopus internally uses the excellent [Butternut](https://www.npmjs.com/package/butternut) minifier from Richard Harris.
+Mopus internally uses the excellent [Butternut](https://www.npmjs.com/package/butternut) minifier by Richard Harris.
 Butternut is amongst the fastest minifiers, still minifying the output slow down the whole process.
 In the future, Mopus will closely integrates minification to its core to make it as light as a breeze.

 If you care about achieving maximum speed, don't minify your project and disable logs.